Exhibition Guide

 Additional Images

 Many “modern” objects are inextricably tied to the past.
 In the late 1890s, Louis Comfort Tiffany gained international acclaim for iridescent objects recalling the luxuries of ancient Rome, Pompeii, and Constantinople.
-These two columns are covered with thousands of Favrile glass tesserae (tiles), in shades that move from peacock to midnight blue to black.
-At the top, Tiffany’s tile setters used golden “Cypriot” glass tiles for a grid pattern festooned with opulent cords and tassels which recall upholstery trimmings found on furniture contemporary with the columns.
-Tiffany gave Cypriot glass a finely pitted surface to evoke timeworn eroded glass shards excavated in archeological digs on the island of Cyprus.
+These two columns are covered with thousands of Favrile glass tesserae (tiles) in shades ranging from peacock to midnight blue to black.
+At the top, Tiffany’s tile setters used golden “Cypriot” glass tiles to create a grid pattern festooned with opulent cords and tassels that recall the upholstery trimmings found on furniture of the same period as the columns.
+Tiffany developed the finely pitted surface of Cypriot glass to evoke time-worn, eroded glass shards excavated in archeological digs on the island of Cyprus.

 Many “modern” objects are inextricably tied to the past.
 In the late 1890s, Louis Comfort Tiffany gained international acclaim for iridescent objects recalling the luxuries of ancient Rome, Pompeii, and Constantinople.
-These two columns are covered with thousands of Favrile glass tesserae (tiles), in shades that move from peacock to midnight blue to black.
-At the top, Tiffany’s tile setters used golden “Cypriot” glass tiles for a grid pattern festooned with opulent cords and tassels which recall upholstery trimmings found on furniture contemporary with the columns.
-Tiffany gave Cypriot glass a finely pitted surface to evoke timeworn eroded glass shards excavated in archeological digs on the island of Cyprus.
+These two columns are covered with thousands of Favrile glass tesserae (tiles) in shades ranging from peacock to midnight blue to black.
+At the top, Tiffany’s tile setters used golden “Cypriot” glass tiles to create a grid pattern festooned with opulent cords and tassels that recall the upholstery trimmings found on furniture of the same period as the columns.
+Tiffany developed the finely pitted surface of Cypriot glass to evoke time-worn, eroded glass shards excavated in archeological digs on the island of Cyprus.